 MP for Dudley

-“A largely party‑loyal Labour backbencher who focuses on business and trade, with unusually low voting attendance and one notable rebel vote on end‑of‑life care policy.”
+“A party-loyal centre-left backbencher for Dudley who rarely rebels but has unusually low attendance and one notable rebel vote.”

-Sonia Kumar is the Labour (Co‑op) MP for Dudley, elected in July 2024.
-She sits on the Business and Trade Committee and the Sub-Committee on Economic Security, Arms and Export Controls, and has previously been involved in scrutiny of the Data (Use and Access) Bill and Terrorism-related Bills.
-Her parliamentary work so far focuses on business, trade and security issues.
+Sonia Kumar is a Labour (Co-op) MP for Dudley, elected in 2024.
+She sits on the Business and Trade Committee and its Sub-Committee on Economic Security, Arms and Export Controls, and has previously contributed to parliamentary work on data and terrorism policy.

-Declared seven financial interests, including four entries for donations and other support for activities as an MP (including loans), one entry for employment and earnings, one for land and property, and one for visits outside the UK.
+Seven financial interests are declared, including four entries related to donations or other support for activities as an MP, plus one for employment and earnings, one for land or property, and one for visits outside the UK.

 Generated 21 February 2026